Potential impact of fall armyworm on sorghum

-Monitor for fall armyworm in sorghum just as you would for Helicoverpa armigera, paying particular attention to defoliation in the establishment and vegetative stages.
-Fall armyworm can damage younger sorghum plants, but this does not usually impact plant growth and yield, unless pest pressure is high and defoliation severe or stem damage occurs.
+Monitor for fall armyworm in sorghum as you would for Helicoverpa armigera, paying particular attention to signs of infestation in the establishment stage.
+Fall armyworm damage to young sorghum plants will impact plant growth and yield if pest pressure is high and defoliation severe or stem damage occurs.
 Later vegetative stages are likely to compensate for leaf area loss.

-Fall armyworm larvae typically infest the whorl of sorghum plants, causing large, irregular-shaped holes in emerging leaves.
-Helicoverpa armigera and other armyworm species will cause similar damage in sorghum, so it is important to open up the whorl to identify the larvae.
+FAW cause large, irregular-shaped holes in leaves emerging from the whorl.
+Helicoverpa armigera and other armyworm species will cause similar damage in sorghum, so it's important to open up the whorl to identify the larvae.
 Decisions must not be made on the presence of damage alone.

-Like Helicoverpa armigera, small fall armyworm larvae feed on the pollen and larger larvae feed on the developing grain.
+Like Helicoverpa armigera, small FAW larvae feed on the pollen and larger larvae feed on the developing grain.
 Managing infestations before heads emerge will reduce the risk of this type of damage.